Violent mergers revisited: The origin of the fastest stars in the Galaxy: Discussion

 In this picture, equal mass violent mergers would also be preceded by a characteristic phase in which the two Roche-lobe filling white dwarfs interact, but do not merge yet.
 In this phase they possibly burn helium-rich material locally, and likely eject significant amounts of material just prior to the explosion to create an envelope of circumstellar material, as seen for 02es-like objects \citep{Hoogendam2024}.
 The large ejecta mass of the explosion (significantly above the Chandrasekhar-mass) naturally explains the much broader light curves compared to normal sub-luminous Type Ia supernovae \citep{Maguire2011,Ganeshalingam2012,Kromer2013b,Kromer2016}.
 Finally, equal mass violent mergers could also naturally explain the presence of oxygen in the centre of the ejecta seen in nebular spectra of at least some 02es-like objects \citep{Kromer2013b}.
 It remains to be seen if equal mass violent mergers can leave bound remnants behind, or if those are an outcome of massive violent mergers only.

+The equal mass violent merger scenario will probably need a primary white dwarf with a mass above $\gtrsim 0.8\,\mathrm{M_\odot}$ to produce an observable supernova \citep{Ruiter2013,Shen2018}.
+Population synthesis studies indicate that most merging binary systems of two carbon-oxygen white dwarfs have a secondary white dwarf with a mass around $0.7\,\mathrm{M_\odot}$ \citep{Liu2018}.
 The equal mass violent merger scenario predicts that there exists a continuum in brightness of 02es-like objects extending all the way up to 03fg-like objects.
 Objects at the bright end of 02es-like Type Ia supernovae will be very rare though, but possibly detectable with LSST.

 Both sub-classes that have been associated with violent mergers (03fg-like Type Ia supernovae and 02es-like Type Ia supernovae) account for approximately one percent of the Type Ia supernova rate \citep{Dimitriadis2025}.
-This rate roughly matches the number of fast ($>2000\,\mathrm{km/s}$) hyper-velocity white dwarfs \citep{Shen2018,ElBadry2023,Shen2025}.
-Our simulation is the first to plausibly explain the two extreme hyper-velocity white dwarfs D6-1 and D6-3 \citep{Shen2018} that are not only very fast, but also likely of low mass \citep{Shen2025}.
-This combination is essentially impossible to reach in double detonation explosions where the orbital velocity at explosion and therefore also the ejection velocity of the surviving white dwarf increase with the total mass of the system.
+This rate roughly matches the number of fast ($>2000\,\mathrm{km/s}$) hyper-velocity stars \citep{Shen2018,ElBadry2023,Shen2025}.
+Our simulation is the first to plausibly explain the two extreme hyper-velocity stars D6-1 and D6-3 \citep{Shen2018} that are not only very fast, but also likely of low mass \citep{Shen2025}.
+This combination is essentially impossible to reach in double detonation explosions where the orbital velocity at explosion and therefore also the ejection velocity of the surviving star increase with the total mass of the system.
 Interestingly, D6-2, which only moving with $1000\,\mathrm{km/s}$, is much too slow to be explained by the violent merger scenario, but seems to have a similar (very low) mass \citep{Shen2025}.
-It remains to be shown if violent mergers can also explain the hotter, likely slightly more massive, but also very fast hyper-velocity white dwarfs \citep{ElBadry2023,Bhat2025,Glanz2025}.
+It remains to be shown if violent mergers can also explain the hotter, likely slightly more massive, but also very fast hyper-velocity stars \citep{ElBadry2023,Bhat2025,Glanz2025}.

-The rarity of surviving white dwarfs and the small contribution of violent mergers to the total Type Ia supernova rate are also consistent with the absence of surviving bound objects in nearby supernova remnants \citep{Schaefer2012, GonzalezHernandez2012,Kerzendorf2018}.
+The rarity of surviving hypervelocity stars and the small contribution of violent mergers to the total Type Ia supernova rate are also consistent with the absence of surviving bound objects in nearby supernova remnants \citep{Schaefer2012, GonzalezHernandez2012,Kerzendorf2018}.
 Note that even though violent mergers seems to naturally have circumstellar material at the time of explosion, the amount of circumstellar material is likely too low to hide a bound object in a young remnant.